lexiconhq/lexicon/documentation/docs/tutorial/white-label.md

 Customizing the App Icon in Lexicon is nearly the same process as customizing the Splash Screen.

-The asset for the App Icon is located at `frontend/assets/icon.png`.
+The image asset for the Mobile App's icon is located at `frontend/assets/icon.png`.
 To customize it, simply overwrite that file with your own `icon.png`.

 ## Further Customization

-We get into much more detail about how to White Label your app in the [White Labeling](../white-labeling) section of the documentation.
+We get into more detail about how to white label your app in the [White Labeling](../white-labeling) section of the documentation.

 In particular, this includes customizing and extending the theme's color palette, icons, and even fonts.

-Should wish to customize anything not covered in that section, get in touch with us, and we'll see how we can help you make it a reality.
+Should you wish to customize anything not covered in that section, get in touch with us, and we'll see how we can help you make it a reality.

-## All Done!
+## Awesome Work

-That's it for the tutorial.
-Great work.

-We hope that this has served as an informative guide to help familiarize you with Lexicon and how you can make use of it.

-If you haven't already, check out the [Lexicon Documentation](../) to get a deeper understanding of the project and how it all works.

-If you have any questions, comments, feedback, or want to contribute, please reach out to us on Github!
+Your app looks cool now 😎.
+However, it's only accessible to you.

+Next, we'll cover how you can actually [build your app](building), so you can share it with the world.